 My experience, both as a lawyer and a mindfulness practitioner, means that I bring a unique combination of qualities and skills to my coaching.
 I can offer strategies and targeted interventions as well as provide a gentle, supportive space for insights to emerge, depending on what a client most needs.

-I specialise in coaching academics and people going through a separation.
-See services offered below for further information.
+I specialise in coaching academics and creatives.
+See services offered below for further details.

 I embarked on my coaching course in 2012 without a full understanding of what coaching involved.
 I imagined I would learn tips on setting priorities and avoiding procrastination and so on.
 Instead, I found the training – two sets of three full days with a month of coaching practice in the middle – to be rigorous, underpinned by strong ethical values as well as challenging on a personal level.

 Many of the participants on my course went through major life changes: there were marriages, resignations, promotions and house moves.
 It was a revelation to me to discover that you do not need to mine someone’s childhood to effect real and meaningful change.

 Coaching is a confidential and supportive conversation designed to help people achieve personal and professional goals.
 It is solutions orientated and focuses on the future; as such, it differs from counselling or therapy.

 Time management, life/work balance, fear of failure/success and perfectionism are some of the issues addressed during the sessions with my clients, but anything that helps or hinders the achievement of goals is open for discussion.

 My academic clients have, for example, set goals around health problems, relationship dilemmas, exercise and diets as well as the kind of things one might expect, such as deadlines, presenting conference papers and attending submission reviews and applying for tenure.